Illia1708/Illia1708/README.md

 - 👀 I’m interested in sport and IT
 - 🌱 I’m currently learning Java Script
 - 💞️ I’m looking to collaborate on IT company
-- 📫 How to reach me to come to IF
+- 📫 How to reach me to
 - ⚡ Fun fact: I like to make websites

 <!---